scala/docs.scala-lang/_overviews/quasiquotes/pattern-details.md

 ## Type Pattern

-Type patterns are a way to check the type of scrutinee:
+Type patterns are a way to check the type of a scrutinee:

     scala> val isT = pq"_: T"
     isT: universe.Typed = (_: T)